cap-js/docs/node.js/remote-services.md

 The `requestTimeout` setting in the `cds.RemoteService` configuration specifies the maximum duration, in milliseconds (default: 60000), to wait for a response from the remote service before timing out.

-This setting is useful for handling slow responses from remote services, ensuring your application does not hang indefinitely waiting for a response.
-It leverages the SAP Cloud SDK to enforce the timeout when requesting the remote service.

 #### Configuration Option